Enabling Streams data exchange

 Initiating data exchange support by submitting a job

 A Streams data service is started as part of instance startup.
-The data service detects when jobs are submitted for applications that contain endpoint operators.
-It then provides the REST API support for adding data to and retrieving data from those jobs.
+The data service detects when jobs are submitted for applications that contain Endpoint operators.
+It then provides the REST HTTP and WebSocket API support for adding data to and retrieving data from those jobs.

 Accessing the Streams data service